yusale9/student-showcase/Apartment_Rental_Sequence_Diagram.md

 alt Contract needs changes
     Lawyer->>Tenant: Makes suggestions to contract
     Landlord->Tenant: Negotiate what to add/subtract
+else Everything is fine
-else Lawyer->>Tenant: Approves contract as is end
+    Lawyer->>Tenant: Approves contract as is end
     Tenant->>Landlord: Arrives to sign contract